 How do you know if you have the coverage you need as a rideshare driver?
 It isn’t easy!
 Every penny you spend on rideshare operational costs cuts into your income.
 That includes auto insurance.
-You want the best coverage for the lowest price, with no gaps in coverage.
-Yet, skimping on auto insurance may cost you more in the long run if you don’t have the right coverage when an accident or theft occurs.

 At Buckle, we aim to make rideshare auto insurance easy to understand.
 We offer one policy for both your personal and rideshare use so you don’t have to wonder if or when you’re covered.

 As a rideshare driver, you’re required to carry auto insurance by the rideshare companies like Uber and Lyft.
 The insurance coverage offered by these companies only includes limited coverage, and you must pay a deductible ranging from $1,000 to $2,500 for each claim.

 Most traditional insurance companies do not allow your personal auto insurance policy to cover rideshare driving.
 This means if you do not inform your insurance company that you are a rideshare driver and then file a claim as a rideshare driver, your insurance policy may deny the claim and cancel your coverage.

 To remain insured, you must acquire rideshare insurance coverage.
 Some insurance companies offer an endorsement plan for rideshare drivers.
 This is an add-on to your personal insurance policy.
 The endorsement usually includes restrictions for coverage based on your current rideshare activity.
 For example, the coverage is different when parked and waiting to book a rider and when actively driving a rider to their destination.
 This means you may have gaps in your coverage based on vehicle use at any given moment.

 A commercial policy is another option for rideshare drivers.
 While commercial auto insurance policies provide all the coverage you’ll need, they cost a fortune.
 This isn’t a viable option for most rideshare drivers.